swiftlang/swift-evolution/proposals/0317-async-let.md

     group.async { left() }
     group.async { right() }

-    return await group.next()! // !-safe, there is at-least one result to collect }
+    let first = await group.next()! // !-safe, there is at-least one result to collect group.cancelAll() // cancel the other task
+    return first
+  }
 }
 ```